Dragon: Modern depictions

 Dragons and dragon motifs are featured in many works of modern literature, particularly within the fantasy genre.
 As early as the eighteenth century, critical thinkers such as Denis Diderot were already asserting that too much literature had been published on dragons: "There are already in books all too many fabulous stories of dragons".
 In Lewis Carroll's classic children's novel Through the Looking-Glass (1871), one of the inset poems describes the Jabberwock, a kind of dragon.
 Carroll's illustrator John Tenniel, a famous political cartoonist, humorously showed the Jabberwock with the waistcoat, buck teeth, and myopic eyes of a Victorian university lecturer, such as Carroll himself.
 In works of comedic children's fantasy, dragons often fulfill the role of a magic fairy tale helper.
 In such works, rather than being frightening as they are traditionally portrayed, dragons are instead represented as harmless, benevolent, and inferior to humans.
 They are sometimes shown living in contact with humans, or in isolated communities of only dragons.
 Though popular in the late nineteenth and early twentieth centuries, "such comic and idyllic stories" began to grow increasingly rare after the 1960s, due to demand for more serious children's literature.

 One of the most iconic modern dragons is Smaug from J. R. R. Tolkien's classic novel, The Hobbit.
 Dragons also appear in the best-selling Harry Potter series of children's novels by J. K. Rowling.
 Other prominent works depicting dragons include Anne McCaffrey's Dragonriders of Pern, Ursula K. Le Guin's Earthsea Cycle, George R. R. Martin's series A Song of Ice and Fire, and Christopher Paolini's The Inheritance Cycle.
-Sandra Martina Schwab writes, "With a few exceptions, including McCaffrey's Pern novels and the 2002 film Reign of Fire, dragons seem to fit more into the medievalized setting of fantasy literature than into the more technological world of science fiction.
+Sandra Martina Schwab writes that "With a few exceptions, including McCaffrey's Pern novels and the 2002 film Reign of Fire, dragons seem to fit more into the medievalized setting of fantasy literature than into the more technological world of science fiction.
 Indeed, they have been called the emblem of fantasy.
 The hero's fight against the dragon emphasizes and celebrates his masculinity, whereas revisionist fantasies of dragons and dragon-slaying often undermine traditional gender roles.
-In children's literature (such as Cressida Cowell's How to Train Your Dragon series) the friendly dragon may become a powerful ally in battling the child's fears."
+In children's literature the friendly dragon may become a powerful ally in battling the child's fears."
 The popular role-playing game system Dungeons & Dragons (D&D) makes heavy use of dragons.